-Medicare in Rhode Island at a glance
+At a glance: Medicare health insurance in Rhode Island

 - Nearly 217,000 Rhode Island residents are enrolled in Medicare.